-WLD-200 Welders Print Reading II
+WLD-200 Welder's Print Reading II

-Provides instruction in reading and interpretation of sketches and prints common in the welding industry.
+3 credits, Winter/Summer Provides instruction in reading and interpretation of sketches and prints common in the welding industry.
 Interpretation of basic shop drawing views and projections.
 Includes basic layout and math review.
 ISO and AWS symbols and weld joints are covered.
-Prerequisite: WLD-100
+Prerequisites: WLD-100